waggle-sensor/summer2021/Macintyre/soundrecorder/campaigns/morton-arb/README.md

 ## Overview
 The Morton Arboretum Campaign is one of six pilot campaigns being used to monitor biodiversity using acoustic data in the United States.
-These pilot campaigns will
+These pilot campaigns will focus on using bioacoustic recordings and soundscape ecology to better understand these landscapes and the biodiversity within them.
+The six pilot campaigns will serve as a demonstrations that the methods for data collection and analysis are feasible and ready for approval to be implemented on a broader scale.

-More information on the large scale project can be found [here](https://github.com/waggle-sensor/summer2021/blob/main/Macintyre/soundrecorder/campaigns/morton-arb/resources/Beckman%20et%20al.pdf).
+More information on the overall project can be found [here](https://github.com/waggle-sensor/summer2021/blob/main/Macintyre/soundrecorder/campaigns/morton-arb/resources/Beckman%20et%20al.pdf).

 ## Deployment Site